Upgrading Old Sites

 Modules and Pike Scripts

-The module API is backwards compatible with the 1.3 release.
+The module API is backwards compatible with previous releases.
 Minor differences in the inheritance as well as in Pike's class library might cause compatibility problems with a few modules or scripts.
-If you site relies on third-party modules or script you should wait until they have been tested with the 2.0 release.
-If you have programmed any modules or scripts yourself you should test them on a 2.0 server before upgrading.
+If you site relies on third-party modules or scripts from releases previous to 2.0, you might want to wait until they have been tested with your release.
+If you have programmed any modules or scripts yourself you should test them on a fresh server before upgrading a live site.
 The compatibility errors should be found when compiling the modules or scripts and thus be easy to locate.